 I understand how these women feel because I’ve been there.
 I did not want others to feel like they were alone.
 I wanted to help these women overcome feeling inadequate.

 I remember my excitement when talking to my friends encouraging them to go for their dreams and to see them excel.
-This resonated with me and I found my passion in helping women see themselves as qualified leaders and risk-takers.
+This resonated with me and I found my passion for helping women see themselves as qualified leaders and risk-takers.

 All are Welcome